argschwind/TAPseq_manuscript/README.md

 Key plots of figure 1 can be reproduced by running the Vignette for Figure1e,f.
 This requires the following data processing step:
 ```
-# align all TAP-seq data for figure 1 and create dge downsamplings (jobs = number of threads to use
+# align all TAP-seq data for figure 1 and create dge downsamplings (--jobs = number of threads to
-# in parallel, please adjust; n = dryrun, remove it to execute)
+# use in parallel, please adjust; -n = dryrun, remove it to execute)
 snakemake --use-conda Figure1 --jobs 4 -n
 ```